 Samsung Galaxy S20 Plus: Oversaturated colors and highlight clipping hold back an otherwise excellent HDR implementation.

-Huawei P40 Pro: Generally solid HDR with very fast processing.
+Huawei P40 Pro: Generally solid HDR with high-speed processing.
 Sadly, small signs of lens distortion are noticeable.

 Sony Xperia 5 II: Good HDR capabilities, but processing and settling times are longer than the competition.
 Exposure is hit and miss.